CompuTec/computec-docs/docs/pdc/user-guide/adding-new-task.md

         ![Pause Icon](./media/adding-new-task/pause-icon.webp) - the task is paused.

         Clicking it leads to a task panel where you can set details of a specific task.
 11. Click the status icon to set periods for specific tasks.
-For more information, click [here](./task-activities/overview.md).
+For more details, click [here](./task-activities/overview.md).

+---
+Adding tasks to the CompuTec PDC application is a straightforward process that ensures efficient resource allocation and task management.
+By following the steps outlined in this guide, users can ensure tasks are created accurately and aligned with their manufacturing workflows.